top of page

 In my practice, I use somatic modalities to shift the relational baseline:

-EMDR therapy (Eye Movement Desensitization and Reprocessing).
+EMDR therapy.
 EMDR uses bilateral stimulation to access the unhealed memories of childhood emotional neglect, attachment wounds, or past toxic relationships.
-By processing the trauma out of the body, the energetic "charge" that pulls you toward familiar abusers gradually decreases.
-(For more on the mechanism, EMDR Therapy: Why Insight Isn't Enough and How EMDR Works by Changing the Reaction explains why processing at the body level is what makes the change stick.)
+By processing the trauma out of the body, the energetic charge that pulls you toward familiar abusers gradually decreases.
+As I explain in why insight isn't enough and how EMDR changes the reaction, processing at the body level is what makes the change stick.

 Brainspotting therapy.
 Brainspotting uses the visual field to locate the somatic spot where feelings of unworthiness or abandonment are held in the midbrain.
 The nervous system is then allowed to physically discharge that pain.